exceedone/exment-manual/docs/config.md

 #### Maintain view when searching for free words
 - Setting key : EXMENT_SEARCH_KEEP_DEFAULT_VIEW
 - Default value : false
-- Role : If true, the currently selected view will be maintained when searching for free words in a table.
+- Role : If true, the currently selected view is preserved during table-level freeword search.
 (If false, a free word search will be performed in all view.)